Primary Sources: Pamphlets Relating to Scottish Nationalism, 1844-1973

 Wilson Anti-Slavery Collection

-I recommend reading the guides provided by the project, which describe more fully the collections and how to search them.
+I recommend reading the guides provided by the project, which describe more fully the content of the collections and how to search them.
 The guides also point out that the pamphlets don’t only reveal contemporary viewpoints, they contain statistics, illustrations, maps, and other evidence that would inform your research.
 Because pamphlets were sometimes published in response to another publication putting forward an opposing viewpoint, tracking them can provide insight into public debates.